 Students have one year from the date a final grade is issued to petition for a change of grade.
-A student who believes a final grade is not correct should first meet with the instructor.
-If the matter is not resolved, the student should meet with the division/program chair in the academic area offering the course.
-If there is no resolution, the student should arrange a meeting with the Dean, or the Dean's designee, of the college or school offering the course.
-If there is still no resolution, the student may present the case to the Ombuds Officer for review and a final decision.
+A student who believes a final grade is not correct should first meet with the instructor who assigned the grade.
+If the matter is not resolved, the student should meet with the Division/Program Chairperson in the academic area offering the course in question.
+If there is no resolution, the student should arrange a meeting with the Dean, or the Dean's designee, of the College or School offering the course.